gkumar09/iSeqQC/README.md

 ### Results Output
 iSeqQC displays the results in a form of bunch of plots segregated into three different tabs in web UI:
 - Summary plots:
-    - A table providing summary statistics of the samples.
-Information provided here includes- mean, median, SD, min value, max value, range, skewness of the data, and kurtosis of the data
-    -
+    - Summary Statistics of samples:  Provides summary statistics of the samples
+    - Distribution of counts per sample: Plot displaying the distribution per sample (log2 transformed)
+    - Density transcripts per sample: Plot displaying the density of distribution per sample (log2 transformed)
 - Clustering plots:
+  - Multi-Dimensional Scaling plot per sample: Plot displaying distances between each sample
+  - Principal Component variances of all samples: Plot showing variations between each sample and segregation of groups
+  - CPM variances per sample for the housekeeping genes: Plot showing variations in expression of housekeeping genes (log2 transformed)
 - Correlational plots:
+  -